Disclosure: This article is written for entertainment purposes only and should not be construed as financial or any other type of professional advice.

 There are many factors in making an investment selection.
 As for me, my risk tolerance is a factor in making a decision but not the only one.

-- Decide whether you want the 401k portfolio to be diversified itself or part of a diversified portfolio.
 Before making your selections, consider whether you want to manage your 401(k) plan as a standalone portfolio or as a component of a diversified portfolio.